vduong042/Brazilian-E-Commerce-Analysis/README.md

     - Greater shipping distance → longer delivery time → lower rating.

 5. **RFM Analysis**
-    - Nearly 60% of customers show signs of churn.
+    - Over 80% of customers show signs of churn -> extremely high churn rate.
-    - 40% of customers are new.
+    - Nearly 20% are new customers.
     - Loyal and VIP customers are very rare and insignificant in proportion.

 ### 🧩 Challenges